Sign in

 In a velocity meter type, the rate of the medium passing through the meter determines the measurement.

-Turbine flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, each revolution corresponding to a specific volume of gas or liquid.
+Turbine flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, with each revolution corresponding to a specific volume of gas or liquid.
 The meters have high turndown and accuracy.
-Unfortunately, because of the meter&#;s moving parts, its use is limited to clean dry gases only in gas applications, and pressure and temperature compensation are required.
+However, due to the meter’s moving parts, its use is limited to clean, dry gases in gas applications, and pressure and temperature compensation are required.

-Ultrasonic flow meters measure the difference in pulses transit time that travels from a downstream transducer to the upstream sensor, compared to the upstream transducer back to the downstream transducer.
+Ultrasonic flow meters measure the difference in pulse transit times that travel from a downstream transducer to the upstream sensor, compared to the upstream transducer back to the downstream transducer.
 This meter style is highly accurate but very expensive, and pressure and temperature measurements are required.

-The vortex gas flow meter has a shedder bar (an obstruction) in the flow path, causing the fluid to flow around the shedder bar and creating vortices on the backside of the bar.
-The frequency of vortex generation is a function of the gas velocity.
+The vortex gas flow meter has a shedder bar (an obstruction) in the flow path, causing the fluid to flow around the shedder bar and creating vortices on its backside.
+The frequency of vortex generation is a function of gas velocity.
 Fluid velocity is determined based on the principle known as the Kármán effect.
 The frequency of vortex shedding is independent of the fluid composition.
-The meter requires temperature and pressure compensation and needs a minimum flow rate to produce vortices.
+The meter requires temperature and pressure compensation and a minimum flow rate to produce vortices.

 3. Differential Pressure Meters